francescorivola/connectif-2-gc-storage/README.md

   help [command]               display help for command
 ```

-Help flag can also be used to get documentation of each command. i.e.:
+To get documentation of each command use help. i.e.:

 ```
-$ connectif-2-gc-storage export-activities --help
+$ connectif-2-gc-storage help export-activities
 ```

 Output: